What Can I Do to Resolve Mastitis?

 With mastitis, don’t stop nursing.
 Emptying your breasts is essential to resolving the inflammation and infection.

-If your symptoms are not improving with your efforts at home, we suggest an appointment with one of our lactation consultants or Dr. Ann Witt for a consulation and in-office Therapeutic Breast Massage.
+If your symptoms are not improving with your efforts at home, we suggest an appointment with one of our lactation consultants or Dr. Ann Witt for a consultation and in-office Therapeutic Breast Massage.
 We have had success with hands on techniques to help improve breast drainage and speed resolution.
 An appointment is also appropriate if you are having frequent episodes of mastitis.

 How can I Treat a Plugged Duct?